10 reasons why you should be art blogging

 1, Stories sell

-The factors that effect whether a certain person will buy a certain piece of art on a certain day are numerous.
+The factors that affect whether a certain person will buy a certain piece of art on a certain day are numerous.
 Trends change, tastes vary, the economy fluctuates, but one thing is constant; people love stories.

 You’ve probably heard many times that people don’t really buy art at all; they buy the artist.
 Besides his unquestionable importance to art history and his significance as the originator of expressionism, Van Gogh had a tragically romantic life; his story enhances the value of his work and demands an emotional response from the collector.